xc-jp/safe-gen/README.md

 Writing `Arbitrary` instances is for recursive data is annoying, since it's easy to accidentally write non-terminating instances.
 A common pattern is to use `Gen`'s implicit size parameter to guide recursion, but this is tedious and error-prone.
-`safe-gen` automates this by automatically dividing the size parameter between the different branches of a product type, and then only selecting sufficiently shallow branches of a sum type.
+`safe-gen` automates this process, and makes it so that the naive implementation always terminates.

 ## Example